Allan Adair: First World War

-Interbellum
+Between the wars

 After the armistice of 11 November 1918 Adair's battalion returned to London, where on 29 June 1920 he received his permanent lieutenant's commission, with seniority backdated to 2 August 1918.
-On 29 September 1923 he was promoted to captain in the 2nd Battalion.
-He was promoted to major on 22 May 1932, and returned to the 3rd Battalion to serve as second-in-command until 11 April 1940, seven months after the Second World War broke out.
+On 29 September 1923 he was promoted to captain in the 2nd Battalion and in February 1926 was appointed as a staff captain.

+He was promoted to major on 22 May 1932, and returned to the 3rd Battalion to serve as second-in-command until April 1940, seven months after the Second World War broke out.

 Second World War

 After a short time as Chief Instructor at 161 Infantry Officer Cadet Training Unit at Sandhurst, he returned to his regiment on 8 May 1940 where he was appointed Commanding Officer of the 3rd Battalion with the rank of acting lieutenant colonel.
-The battalion, forming part of the 1st Guards Brigade of the 1st Infantry Division (the former commanded by Brigadier Merton Beckwith-Smith and the latter by Major General Harold Alexander, both, like Adair, Guardsmen), soon found themselves in the thick of the fighting during the battles of Belgium and France, and held the perimeter against German attacks during the Dunkirk evacuation.
+The battalion, forming part of the 1st Guards Brigade of the 1st Infantry Division (the former commanded by Brigadier Merton Beckwith-Smith and the latter by Major-General Harold Alexander, both, like Adair, Guardsmen), soon found themselves in the thick of the fighting during the battles of Belgium and France, and held the perimeter against German attacks during the Dunkirk evacuation.
 Lance Corporal Harry Nicholls from Adair's battalion was awarded one of the first Victoria Crosses of the war.
+The 1st Guards Brigade briefly served under the control of the 5th Infantry Division, commanded by Major-General Harold Franklyn.
+It was when Adair's battalion launched a counterattack which helped restore the British line which impressed Franklyn, who later wrote:

-Adair was promoted to lieutenant colonel on 19 September 1940, and on 17 October 1940 was appointed Commander of the 30th Independent Infantry Brigade (Guards), re-designated the 6th Guards Armoured Brigade on 15 September 1941, with the rank of temporary brigadier.
+Adair, awarded the Distinguished Service Order for his services in Belgium and France, was promoted to lieutenant colonel on 19 September 1940.
+On 17 October he was appointed Commander of the 30th Independent Infantry Brigade (Guards), re-designated the 6th Guards Armoured Brigade on 15 September 1941, with the rank of temporary brigadier.